 SustainabilityTarget for LEED-Gold

-The initiative will generate an accessible, seamless link between north campus and the historic green and main campus, allowing it to be shared with undergraduate sciences.
+Centrally located among 1960s medical school buildings on Dartmouth’s north campus, the 32,995-square foot project—which also includes new entrances for surrounding buildings, a wide pedestrian bridge, and new circulation between buildings—transforms an isolated edge of the College into a well-scaled, inviting North Quad.
+The initiative generates an accessible, seamless link between north campus and the historic green and main campus, allowing it to be shared with undergraduate sciences.

 The demolition of an unused laboratory adjacent to the former Dana Hall made way for an addition, which reorients the building to create inviting campus connections to the south.
 Now the new social center of north campus, the addition houses the lobby and a café with an adjacent terrace overlooking a green.
 Tied together by a spiral object stair visible from the south lawn, the building’s upper floors contain collegial faculty offices, classrooms, and places for interactive student gathering.
 The rooftop level features a solar paneled canopy and a south-facing planted terrace that overlooks the Vermont hills, Baker Tower, and the iconic main campus.
 The walk-out graduate student lounge in the lower level opens to a protected courtyard below a pedestrian bridge.